-The Spark Justice Fund (SJF) is a donor collaborative fund at Borealis Philanthropy that supports groups to end the use of money bail in the criminal legal system, transform pretrial justice, and build power in communities most impacted by incarceration.
+The Spark Justice Fund (SJF) is a donor collaborative at Borealis Philanthropy that supports grassroots organizing and advocacy groups to end the use of money bail in the criminal justice system, transform pretrial justice, and build power in communities most impacted by incarceration in the United States.

 - End money bail and advance transformative pretrial justice reforms that significantly reduce jail populations, decriminalize poverty, and eliminate disparities for low-income communities of color, including for women of color and other marginalized populations.